yjlim-larr/Reinforcement_learning/application/Legged_Robots/README.md

 # Environment
-NVIDIA’s Isaac Gym simulation environment; which runs both the simulation and training on the GPU and is capable of simulating thousands of robots in parallel.
+NVIDIA’s Isaac Gym(or Sim) simulation environment; which runs both the simulation and training on the GPU and is capable of simulating thousands of robots in parallel.

 # Isaac Gym guide